telerik/fiddler-jam-docs/portal/fiddler-jam-portal.md

 ### Manage Existing Seat

 The account owner can remove, edit, or cancel a seat (remove the seat from the subscription renewal) through the **More** option (three vertical dots) next to an assigned seat.

+## Trial Version and Commercial License

+Fiddler Everywhere offers a 30-day trial with a full-featured version of the tool&mdash;no restrictions!
+What’s more, you are eligible for complete technical support during your trial period in case you have any questions.
+To sign up for a free 30 day trial, go [here](https://www.telerik.com/download/fiddler-everywhere).
+In addition, [the Fiddler Everywhere dashboard panel]({%slug fiddler-dashboard%}) provides information and options for managing your subscription plans.

+To use Fiddler Everywhere commercially, you need to purchase a license.
+The terms of use are fully described in the [Fiddler Everywhere License Agreement](https://www.telerik.com/purchase/license-agreement/fiddler-everywhere).

+* For more information about the available subscription plans, go to the [Fiddler Everywhere purchase page](https://www.telerik.com/purchase/fiddler).
+* For more information on the available commercial and free support channels, refer to the article on the [available Fiddler Everywhere support options]({%slug support%}).